 Working on a Rockford construction job site could be dangerous to your health and well-being.
 Many construction accidents were the result of negligence when a co-worker, property owner, subcontractor or others failed to follow safety procedures and protocols.
-If you were injured or lost a loved one in a construction site accident, you could hire an attorney to assist you in filing your Worker’s Compensation forms to receive all available benefits.
+If you were injured or lost a loved one in a construction site accident, you could hire a Rockford construction worker injury attorney to assist you in filing your Worker’s Compensation forms to receive all available benefits.
 Surviving family members can also file a lawsuit claiming wrongful death and hold those legally responsible legally and financially accountable.

 Your attorney can protect your rights by evaluating if additional third parties are also responsible for your harm.
 These parties could include general contractors, subcontractors, project developers, property owners, and others who might have also acted negligently, leading to your damages.

 Rosenfeld Injury Lawyers handles construction site accident cases across Illinois.
 If you or a family member was injured on a construction project in or around Rockford, contact our attorneys for a free case review.